LLLLLrf/Web-Develop-Assignment/README.md

 #### Home Page
 This page is relatively simple, consisting of a welcome button and an animated background.
 I have implemented an animated background that flows like waves, when you hover the cursor over the button, the button will rotate.

-The biggest ***challenge*** in this page is how to make the animated background in [RootStyle.css](src/style/RootStyle.css "RootStyle.css").
+The biggest ***challenge*** in this page is:
+1. How to make the animated background in [RootStyle.css](src/style/RootStyle.css "RootStyle.css").

 After searching on the internet, I found that on a blue background, created two irregular white ellipses that were larger than the screen size by using the pseudo-elements **:before** and **:after**, and defined a looping keyframe animation to make the pseudo-elements rotate continuously.
 This will result in a blue wave effect.
 ![Home Page](preview_picture/home.png "Home Page")

-### Introduction Page
+#### Introduction Page
 This page consist of a list of cards and a navigation sidebar.
 If you click on any of the cards, the webpage will navigate to the **about page** and display content and images related to the title of the card.

 There were two main ***challenges*** I encountered in creating this page.
-Firstly, determining how to display different content and images on the about page when a different card is clicked.
-Secondly, how to maintain the navigation sidebar across different pages after navigating between them.
+1. How to display different content and images on the about page when a different card is clicked
+2. How to maintain the navigation sidebar across different pages after navigating between them.

 For the first challenge, in [AboutMeScript.js](src/javascript/AboutMeScript.js "AboutMe.js"), I first read data from [CardsData.json](src/data/CardsData.json "CardsData.json") by function getData(), and then by using function createCardHTML(), I turn all the data read from **JSON** file into **HTML** code.
 By using a for loop to listen for click events on each Card, the index of the iterated item is stored in the browser's local storage using **localStorage.setItem("index", i)**.
 This allows the index to be retrieved on the about page using **localStorage.getItem("index")**, which can then be used to determine which Card was clicked and display the corresponding content.
 ```javascript